top of page

 Bio

 Peggy Bell, AOCA, BEd.
 Is an abstract painter from Toronto, now living on the stolen lands of the LÉ™k̓ʷəŋən, Songhees, Esquimalt and W̱SÁNEĆ peoples, or what is currently known as Victoria, BC.
 Peggy studied painting and printmaking at the Ontario College of Art, graduating in 1982.
 A student of colour, she had the opportunity to develop this strength with Francois Thepot.
-Peggy was awarded the Nora E Vaughan Scholarship for Excellence in Painting in 1980 at the college.

 Artist Statement

-Often Peggy will execute more than one piece at a time, utilizing similar but varied colours.
 Limiting tools and materials allows her to dig deeper into the possibilities that present themselves.
 The capabilities of the medium influence her responses.
 Painting is a meditative and purposeful act of meaning making.
 The process involves a continuous series of choices that speak to previous decisions. the resulting art objects are, although influenced by many who came before her, uniquely her own.

-Peggy Bell Artist - CV
+Peggy Bell

 Solo Shows